X

 The LIBOR rate has long been used as a benchmark rate.
 That is, it is used to gauge the up and down movements in interest rates across the market.
 The rate, administered by the Intercontinental Exchange (ICE), is just one component in the cost of borrowing.

 LIBOR can be used for various types of interest rate calculations.
 Typically, it is used for commercial and consumer loan terminations and is applicable around the world.
 Financial institutions use this benchmark rate as a starting point, tacking on fees and other costs to it.
-These rates can then be used for everything from adjustable rate mortgages, car loans, credit cards, and so on.
+These rates can then be used for everything from adjustable-rate mortgages, car loans, credit cards, and so on.

 The adjustable rate mortgage is typically based on this benchmark rate.
 That is, as the rate adjusts, it typically follows what is occurring with this benchmark rate, moving up or two as applicable.